sarahsweat/sarahsweat/README.md

 ### `yarn deploy`

 Will deploy gh-pages branch to github pages.
 Once deployed, you need to update the custom domain to www.sarahsweat.com on github settings.
+Ensure that the correct doomain is specified in github settings for this repo.

 ## Learn More

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).